-- GPA of 2.500 or higher required in Natural Science coursework. - Grade of B- or better required in WRIT 3315. - All courses outside the University Core must be C- or better. - Check prerequisites before enrolling in any courses.
+• GPA of 2.500 or higher required in Natural Science coursework.

+- Grade of B- or better required in WRIT 3315. - Check prerequisites before enrolling in any courses.

 Biology Scholars Plan -Linked B.S.-M.S.
 Degree Plans in Biology

 The Biology Scholars Plan combines the B.S. degree plan in Biology with M.S. degree plans in Biology or Biotechnology with the intention of allowing highly motivated and qualified students to complete both the B.S. and M.S. degrees in biology in a time and cost efficient manner.